sagar-gavhane/javascript-algorithms/README.md

-# Algo360
+### Algo360

-Algorithm practice - ONLY FOR LEARNING
+Popular algorithms written in JavaScript.
+There common javascript algorithms written in javascript for students, professional to use and follow.

-# Install Dev Dependancies
+### Install Dev Dependancies
 `npm install`

-# Test algorithms with jest by entering cmd
+### Test algorithms with jest by entering cmd
 `npm run test`

-# prettier / beautiful code by hitting cmd
+### prettier / beautiful code by hitting cmd
 `npm run prettier`